 The program begins with swimming and an informal tour of camp on the afternoon of the first day; followed by an orientation meeting and dance after dinner.

-Arrival time is after 4:00pm on the starting Sunday.
-Departure time is after a final gathering and by noon the final Sunday.
+Arrival time is after 4:00 p.m. on the first day of camp.
+Departure time is after a final gathering and by noon on the final day.

 How to Get There

 The camp is a three to four hour drive from Toronto, ON, Fort Wayne, IN, Marion OH, and Grand Rapids, MI.
 Via air, the Detroit airport (DTW) is 84 miles away, Flint Bishop Airport is 65 miles, Capital City Airport in Lansing is 109 miles and Cleveland is 133 miles.
 Car rentals are available at each.
 Border crossings to and from Canada require a passport and are located at Detroit, MI/Windsor, Ontario or Port Huron, MI/Sarnia, Ontario.